rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 Rust will download a git submodule for LLVM during the build and compile it, so you do not need to download LLVM and build it yourself.

 Once installed, we tend to work inside the MSYS shell.
+If you are a consistent user of MinGW or plan to be, you might also want to subscribe to their mailing list: [Mingw-users](https://lists.sourceforge.net/lists/listinfo/mingw-users)

+(OPTIONAL)
+* You can update MinGW components once you start it's console by using the command `mingw-get update`, this updates the package repository for MinGW.
+After which you can upgrade packages with `mingw-get upgrade`.
+Using `mingw-get` alone will open a GUI interface for package management.

-(OPTIONAL - if not using MinGW base install, which includes Git) --
+(OPTIONAL - if your not using MinGW auto-installer above, you will have to also do the following) :

-For Git, we recommend [MsysGit](http://msysgit.github.com/) and if you use that you will want to put the git binary path *after* the MinGW path.
+* For Git, we recommend [MsysGit](http://msysgit.github.com/) and if you use that you will want to put the git binary path *after* the MinGW path.
 So add a line like the following to your `.bashrc`:

     export PATH=$PATH:/c/Program\ Files/Git/bin

-If while building you receive an error that `libpthread-2.dll` is not found, you need to install the [libpthread-2.8.0-3-mingw32-dll-2.tar.lzma package](http://sourceforge.net/projects/mingw/files/MinGW/Base/pthreads-w32/pthreads-w32-2.8.0-3/).
+* If while building you receive an error that `libpthread-2.dll` is not found, you need to install the [libpthread-2.8.0-3-mingw32-dll-2.tar.lzma package](http://sourceforge.net/projects/mingw/files/MinGW/Base/pthreads-w32/pthreads-w32-2.8.0-3/).
 It seems this must be installed by hand, as far as I can tell:

     cd /mingw; lzma -d -c /path/to/downloaded/libpthread-2.8.0-3-mingw32-dll-2.tar.lzma | tar xf -